Estimation of Risk Contributions with MCMC: Capital allocation problem

-where $d\geq 3 $ is the size of the portfolio, $\sqc{X}{d}$ are random variables that represent the losses incurred by the exposures $j = 1,2,\dots,d$ within a fixed time period.
-The random variable $S$ defined in ($\ref{portfolio loss model}$) stands for the portfolio-wide loss.
-In this paper, a positive value of loss random variable represents a financial loss, and a negative loss is interpreted as a profit.
-Let $F_{j}$ be the cumulative distribution function (cdf) of $X_{j}$ for $j=1,2,\dots,d$, $F_{\bX}$ be the joint cdf of the random vector $\bX=(\sqc{X}{d})$ and $F_{S}$ be the cdf of the total loss $S$.
-Let $C$ be a copula of $F_{\bX}$.
-By Sklar's theorem (see, e.g., Nelsen, 2013), it holds that
+is considered, where $d\geq 3 $ is the size of the portfolio, and $\sqc{X}{d}$ are random variables on an atomless probability space $(\Omega,\mathcal F,\Prob)$ that represent the losses incurred by exposures $j = 1,2,\dots,d$ within a fixed time period.
+In this study, a positive value of a loss random variable represents a financial loss, and a negative loss is interpreted as a profit.
+Let $F_{\bX}$ be the joint distribution function (df) of $\bX=(\sqc{X}{d})$ with margins $\sqc{F}{d}$, and let $F_{S}$ be the df of the total loss $S$.
+Assume that $F_{\bX}$ and $F_S$ have densities $f_{\bX}$ with marginal densities $\sqc{f}{d}$ and $f_{S}$, respectively.
+According to Sklar's theorem \citep[see, for example,][]{nelsen2006introduction}, it holds that

-for any $\bx \in \R^{d}$.
-This formula allows us to separate the modelling of the individual marginal losses from their dependence structure.
-See McNeil et al. (2015) for the benefits of this copula modelling approach, and its application in financial risk management.

-For the sake of argument, we impose two assumptions on the portfolio loss models $(\ref{portfolio loss model})$ in this paper.
-One assumption is $\mbox{supp}(F_{\bX})=\R^{d}_{+}$, or $\R^{d}$, where $\mbox{supp}(F)$ is the support of a function $F$ and $\R^{d}_{+}:=\{\bx \in \R^{d}: \bx\geq 0\}$.
-The former case focuses on modelling pure losses and the latter on modelling profits and losses (P\&L).
-The other assumption is that, the distributions $F_{1},\dots,F_{d},F_{\bX}, F_{S}$ and $C$ are all absolutely continuous, i.e. they all have densities $f_{1},\dots,f_{d},f_{\bX}, f_{S}$ and $c$, respectively.
-In other words, we confine ourselves to continuous loss models, and discrete loss models are beyond the scope of this paper.
-Although typical credit loss models such as the factor models (see, e.g., Bluhm et al, 2016) are excluded, wide variety of loss models are still included in the sphere of our research.
-Under the assumption of continuity, we have the density-form of the Sklar's formula: